rouenlee29/pulsifi/README.md

 ## Extract-Transform-Load Framework
 Weaknesses:

-1. Some tables do not have updated_at column
+1. Some tables do not have `updated_at` column
-- This will be a problem when we want to upsert new rows in our datalake.
+- This will be a problem when we want to upsert new rows in our data lake.
 Consider the case when a record  created in 01-Jan-2010 10am, and updated at 01-Jan-2010 11am.
 If we will be ingesting records on 01-Jan-2010, we will not be able to identify which is the most updated version of the record.
 The solution is to add an additional column containing updated timestamp.

 2. Multiple schema in one database
-- If a schema has problems, then other schemas might be affected
+- If a schema has problems, then other schemas might be affected.
 - We will be reading everything from the same database.
 Too many reading processes running concurrently might overwhelm the database.
 - Split to multiple databases if necessary.